CATEMA® System System Description

-The following is a general description of the STATco Career And Technology Education Management Application (CATEMA®) for managing articulation credit information relating to courses, classes, school districts, high schools, teachers, counselors, college registrars, college advisors, and students.
+The following is a general description of the CampusCredit Career and Technology Education Management Application (CATEMA® System) for managing articulated credit information relating to courses, classes, school districts, high schools, teachers, counselors, college registrars, college advisors, and students.

 The web application is designed to provide a simple method to enter, update, display and report course articulation outcomes and Career and Technology Education related information.
 The web-based interface allows students, teachers, counselors, and school administrators establish and maintain their own user accounts.
 Teacher recommendations for credit are available to college counselors and registrars.